aldryn/aldryn-boilerplate-bootstrap3/docs/general/installation.rst

 .. note::

-    The following dependencies should be installed on your system in order to work with this boilerplate.
+    The following dependencies should be installed on your system in order to work with this Boilerplate.

 - Sass: http://sass-lang.com/
 - Compass: http://compass-style.org/